kbob/SoulCage-Firmware/README.md

 # More Needed

-I want to make this usable for Halloween 2025.
-So I'll get some prebuilt binaries and instructions for flashing them.
+I want to make this available for Halloween 2025.
+So I've published some prebuilt binaries and instructions for flashing them.

+You're welcome to build from source, but be warned, the code is a great big mess.
 Real cleanup will take a while.
-As the last commit message says, this repo is a real mess but it's (barely) functional.
+I intend to clean it all up, but it will take a while.